Ski Hi Lee: Personal life

 Leedy suffered from acromegaly.
 He had a high pain tolerance and would engage in geek show feats including chewing glass and allowing people to throw darts into his bare back.

 Lee owned a 200-acre dude ranch in Bolton, Ontario (the "Rocking H"), as well as a restaurant in Toronto and 1,200 acres in Alberta.

-Lee was a heavy drinker, reportedly drinking a forty of whiskey for breakfast.
+Lee was a heavy drinker, reportedly drinking a forty of whisky for breakfast.
 Fellow wrestler Orig Williams described him as a "world-class drinker" who would drink three bottles of whisky daily.
 Fellow wrestler Al Oeming quoted Lee's aunt as bemoaning him having on one occasion drunk "a 26er of King's Straight for breakfast, a 26er at noon, and a 26er at night".

 Death

 Leedy died on 31 May 1974 in his adopted home of London.
 His death has variously been ascribed to complications from acromegaly, alcohol intoxication, and health complications caused by a cook lacing a meal he had eaten with rat poison.
+He was cremated at South London Crematorium.